Franz Duhne

-Francis Johann Wilhelm "Franz" Duhne (2 July 1880 in Barmbek – 11 December 1945 in Milwaukee, Wisconsin) was a German track and field athlete who competed at the 1900 Summer Olympics in Paris, France.
+Francis Johann Wilhelm "Franz" Duhne (2 July 1880 – 12 December 1945) was a German track and field athlete who competed at the 1900 Summer Olympics in Paris, France.
 Duhne competed in the 2500 metre steeplechase.
 He placed last in the six-man field.
 In the 4000 metre steeplechase, he placed sixth of eight.
+He was born in Barmbek and died in Milwaukee, Wisconsin.